 My world record attempt took place from 25th-26th September 2020 in Milton Keynes and I set a new world record of 5,340 reps!
-The ITV News clip below was filmed in the final two hours of the event and sums it up pretty well, but you can also read my event report (or watch a full-length documentary video covering how I trained and prepared for this challenge) on this link.
+The ITV News clip below sums it up pretty well but you can also read my full event report or watch a full-length documentary video covering how I trained and prepared for the challenge and the world record event itself.

 OTHER NEWS HEADLINES, WORLD RECORDS & WORLD FIRSTS!